The Hidden Costs of Credit Card Debt: Tips for Paying Off Balances and Saving

 - Prioritize high-interest debt: Focus on paying off debts with the highest interest rates first while making minimum payments on other balances.

-- Consider balance transfers: Explore the option of transferring high-interest credit card balances to cards with lower or no interest introductory periods.
+- Consider balance transfers: Explore the option of transferring high‑interest credit card balances to a balance transfer credit card with a lower or 0% introductory rate.
 Be cautious of any transfer fees and ensure you can pay off the balance before the promotional period ends.

 - Negotiate lower interest rates: Contact your credit card companies and inquire about lowering your interest rates.
 Sometimes, they may be open to negotiating if you have a good payment history.